HAJ931/vsumm/README.md

 ```bash
 python summary2video.py -p path_to/result.h5 -d path_to/video_frames -i 0 --fps 30 --save-dir log --save-name summary.mp4
 ```
-Please remember to specify the naming format of your video frames on this [line](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce/blob/master/summary2video.py#L22).

 ## How to use your own data
 We preprocess data by extracting image features for videos and save them to `h5` file.
-The file format looks like [this](https://github.com/KaiyangZhou/vsumm-reinforce/issues/1#issuecomment-363492711).
+Refer to the file format in the datasets folder downloaded.
 After that, you can make split via `create_split.py`.
 If you wanna train policy network using the entire dataset, just do `train_keys = dataset.keys()`.
-[Here](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce/blob/master/main.py#L75) is the code where we initialize dataset.
-If you have any problems, feel free to contact me by email or raise an `issue`.

 ## Citation
 ```